Constitution

 • One will be the Chair of the CIC (who will be a Director of the CIC, selected by the other Directors of the CIC) who will be Chair of the Committee, chairing both general and committee meetings

-• Two to Five Members who are members of EOLDUK and have skills and experience to benefit the CIC
+o Membership Coordinator o Company Secretary who shall be responsible for CIC governance and compliance o Two to five Members who are members of EOLDUKand have skills and experience to benefit the CIC

 • Committee Members (bar the Directors), will serve for a period of 2 years and are eligible for re-election at the end of their term of office

-• The Directors of the CIC may decide to co-opt others to the Committee according to experience to work on a specific project as and when needed
+• The Directors of the CIC may decide to co-opt additional members to the Committee according to experience to work on specific projects as and when needed

-• The committee will normally meet monthly either by face to face meeting or Zoom.
+• The Committee will normally meet monthly either by face to face meeting or Zoom/Teams

 Rules of procedure for AGM and meetings

-• If consensus cannot be reached a vote will be taken and a decision will be made by simple majority of members present.
-If the number of votes cast on each side is equal, the chair of the meeting shall have an additional casting vote.
+• If consensus cannot be reached a vote will be taken and a decision will be made by simple majority of members If the number of votes cast on each side is equal, the Chair of the meeting shall have an additional casting vote

-• Meetings will be normally organised by the Committee Secretary.
+• Meetings will normally be organised by the Company Secretary

 Finances